ucla/ucla-wp-components-lib/src/docs/08-component-docs/03-tables.md

 </div>
 ```
 <h3>3.
 Table with Sort Data Columns</h3>
 Tables can include sorting behavior.
-Be sure to include [the script](https://bruincomponents.ucla.edu/) in your project and include the "sortTable" class name to the table class.
+Be sure to include <a href="/build/docs/installation/download.html">the script</a> in your project and include the "sortTable" class name to the table class.

 ```
 <div class="fixed-table">